-The NITKA ground test and training complex located in the Crimea will be closed for repairs after training of aircraft crews from the 279 separate naval fighter regiment (OKIAP) of the Northern Fleet naval aviation is carried out on it.
+The ground test and training complex NITKA, located in the Crimea, will be closed for repairs after training on it by crews of aircraft from the 279th separate naval fighter aviation regiment (OKIAP) marine aviation Northern fleet.
 This was reported by TASS with reference to a source in the power structures of the peninsula.

 According to the news agency, in the third decade of December, Su-33 and Su-25UTG planes should arrive on the peninsula to conduct training at NITK.
 The exact data of the arrival of aircraft from the 279 OKIAP depends on weather conditions on the flight route.
 After that, the pilots will begin to conduct take-off and landing trainings on the take-off deck of the Admiral Kuznetsov aircraft carrier cruiser.